-Plantation Immigration Crimes Attorney
+Plantation Immigration Crime Attorneys

-Broward County Immigration Crimes Attorney
+Broward County Immigration Crime Attorneys

 According to statistics reported by the United States Sentencing Commission (USSC), the number of people convicted of immigration crimes has sharply increased in the last decade.
 Authorities have been more actively pursuing those suspected of a number of criminal immigration offenses, and the penalties of a conviction may be harsh and may even result in a federal prison sentence.
 Additionally, many immigrants may not understand how the justice system works in the United States or may not even understand the language.
-For these reasons, you should always have a qualified criminal defense attorney representing you in court in order to ensure that all of your rights are fully protected.
-If you have been accused of any type of immigration crime, your first step should be to contact an experienced Fort Lauderdale immigration defense attorney for assistance with your case.
+For these reasons, you should always have qualified criminal defense attorneys representing you in court in order to ensure that all of your rights are fully protected.
+If you have been accused of any type of immigration crime, your first step should be to contact experienced Fort Lauderdale immigration defense attorneys for assistance with your case.

 One of the most common criminal immigration offenses prosecuted under federal law is unlawful reentry of removed aliens into the United States.
 Deportation can cause an individual to be separated from their family, and many people attempt to return to the U.S. to reconnect with loved ones.
 However, getting arrested and charged with unlawful reentry can mean serious consequences.

 Under 8 U.S. Code § 1326, a conviction for unlawful reentry can mean extensive fines and up to 10 years in federal prison.
 If the prior deportation was due to the commission of an aggravated felony, the prison sentence may be up to 20 years.
-Because of these severe penalties, every person charged with unlawful reentry should be represented by an experienced criminal defense lawyer.
+Because of these severe penalties, every person charged with unlawful reentry should be represented by experienced criminal defense lawyers.